ahmidou/Fabric-RBF/README.md

 ##Fabric-RBF
-A Radia Basis Interpolation solver in KL.
+A Radial Basis Interpolation solver in KL.

 * A few math utils.
 * A N*M Matrix class.